mmahoney09110/EldenRingEncouragement/README.md

 ## Future Roadmap

--Add memory reads for additional stats (e.g., Stamina, FP, Position) -Send stat data to an LLM endpoint (e.g., OpenAI API) -Create an AI personality that acts as your Maiden -Build a WPF overlay to display dialogue and status updates -Optional voice synthesis integration
+- Add memory reads for additional stats (e.g., Stamina, FP, Position)
+- Send stat data to an LLM endpoint (e.g., OpenAI API)
+- Create an AI personality that acts as your Maiden
+- Build a WPF overlay to display dialogue and status updates
+- Optional voice synthesis integration

 ## !!!Disclaimer!!!